Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Lymph node removal

 The surgeon takes out your uterus and cervix.
-The cervix is the top of the vagina that connects to the uterus.
-Your doctor may also take out some nearby lymph nodes to check them to see if the cancer has spread.
-The doctor will do the hysterectomy in one of 3 ways:
+The cervix is the lower part of the uterus that connects to, and opens into, the vagina.
+Your surgeon may also take out some nearby lymph nodes to check them to see if the cancer has spread.
+The surgeon will do the hysterectomy in one of these ways:

 Simple or total abdominal hysterectomy.
 The surgeon makes a cut (incision) in the belly.
-The incision starts at the belly button and goes about 3 to 4 inches down toward the genital area.
+The incision may start at the belly button and goes about 3 to 4 inches down toward the genital area.
+(This is called a midline incision.)
+The other possible incision is made across the lower part of your belly and is called a bikini incision.
 The surgeon takes out your uterus and cervix through this opening.

 Vaginal hysterectomy.
 The surgeon takes out the uterus and cervix through the vagina.
 A small cut is made at the top of the vagina.
 This method is more difficult for the surgeon to do than an abdominal cut.
-But it may be easier to recover from.
+But your recovery may be easier.

-Laparoscopic hysterectomy.
+Laparoscopic-assisted hysterectomy.
 The surgeon makes small incisions in your abdomen.
-He or she places a tool called a laparoscope into one incision.
-It has a camera attached to a telescope.
+He or she places a long, thin tool called a laparoscope into one incision.
+The scope has a tiny camera attached to a telescope.
 This tool lets the surgeon see your uterus, fallopian tubes, and ovaries.
 The surgeon places other tools through other incisions.
 These are used to detach your uterus.
 The uterus is then removed through your vagina.
 The surgeon can also check some lymph nodes through the laparoscope.
 This procedure may be done using a robotic system controlled by the surgeon.
 This robotic method can give better control during the surgery.

-The surgeon will take out one or both ovaries and both fallopian tubes.
-The surgeon removes these organs at the same time as the uterus and cervix.
-Your age helps determine whether the doctor takes out the ovaries.
+The surgeon will usually take out one or both ovaries and both fallopian tubes.
+This is often done at the same time as the hysterectomy.
+Your age helps determine whether the surgeon takes out the ovaries.
 In some younger women with early stage cancer, the ovaries may not need to be removed.
 This prevents a young woman from going through menopause at a young age.

 The surgeon removes: